littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

 :::caution pitfall

-**Avoid data types and structures that cannot be sent over remote events!** This only applies to _shared_ state, and client or server-only state is fine.
+**Make sure your shared state can be sent over a remote!** Objects that use non-string keys or certain values will not be sent over intact.
 See [Troubleshooting](#troubleshooting) for more information on this common pitfall.

 :::